Bertrand Clauzel: General in Algeria

-The invasion of Algiers had been begun by the government of the Bourbon absolutist King Charles in a late measure to shore up popular support for his rule, but with the July Revolution, the new constitutional monarchy was governed by liberals who had opposed the Algiers expedition.
+The invasion of Algiers had begun under the government of the Bourbon absolutist King Charles in a late measure to shore up popular support for his rule.
+With the July Revolution, the new constitutional monarchy was governed by liberals who had opposed the Algiers expedition.
 Victory by French forces at the Battle of Staouéli and the fall of Algiers did not save the absolutist government; however, French success was publicly popular, and the new government was careful to not turn public opinion against itself by abandoning Algeria.
 The political imperative in Paris was to secure both the loyalty of the troops in Algeria and, begrudgingly, the conquest, albeit with a reduced size for the expedition.
 Clauzel was sent to replace Legitimist General Louis-Auguste-Victor de Bourmont as commander in chief of the invasion of Algeria.

-Under Bourmont, French forces had militarily defeated the Deylik taking control over many major ports across the country.
+Under Bourmont, French forces had militarily defeated the Deylik, taking control of many major ports across the country.
 In the case of Oran and Bône these would be latter abandoned on hearing of the overthrow of Charles X in France.
 Bourmont even intended to lead his troops back to France to restore the Bourbons, but, with little support from the rank and file, he opted instead to go into exile in Spain.
 Clauzel therefore inherited a situation in flux; many units needed new, politically loyal officers, and the size of the expedition was reduced by 50%.
 Nevertheless, Clauzel oversaw the re-occupation of Oran and Bône but was unable to secure the Algerian interior.